Spring Phosphorus Results

 Download or print a detailed copy of the Long Lake Report Card, which outlines the characteristics and water quality of Long Lake ( PDF 76.4 KB)

 Long Lake has 866 permanent residents and 217 seasonal/recreational residents.

 Long Lake is located in Waters, Broder, and Eden townships.
 Long Lake has an area of 861.3 hectares and a shoreline perimeter of 52.9 kilometres.
 The maximum depth of Long Lake is 36.5 metres.
 It is 14.5 kilometres in length and in few places more than 0.8 kilometres in width.
 View maps of Long Lake.

 Long Lake is located in the Panache Watershed.
-For more information on the watershed, please click on the following link: Watershed Map.
+For more information on the watershed, visit following link: Watershed Map.

-For more information regarding the Lake Stewardship groups in Greater Sudbury or for information on how to start your own lake association, please click on the Lake Stewardship link.
+For more information regarding the Lake Stewardship groups in Greater Sudbury or for information on how to start your own lake association, visit the Lake Stewardship link.

-Click here to view a list of Long Lake's documented fish species.
+For more information, view the list of Long Lake's documented fish species.